 There is very little scientific research about the effects of

 Yoga Practice Osteopenia Osteoporosis.
-I have found it rather surprising that there are so few formal studies about yogas effect on bone
+I have found it surprising that there are so few formal studies about yoga's effect on bone

-density since this practice has become so popular in the West.
+density since this practice has become so popular.

-As far as Yoga's effect one could argue that since ALL types of yoga have the effect of reducing stress, such practice does reduce one of the Major Causes of bone loss
+As far as Yoga's effects one can say that since ALL types of yoga have the effect of reducing stress, such practice does reduce one of the Major Causes of bone loss

 The aim of this study was "To assess whether a specifically designed Yoga intervention can reduce hyperkyphosis (sometimes called "back hump" or "dowagers hump"